strangeloopcanon/Varro/README.md

 3. Train model on August 4th data
 4. Continue daily pipeline for continuous learning

+## 📦 Sample Data

+A small CC‑BY sample dataset is now available in `data/sample/` to help you try the pipeline without live RSS feeds.

+Copy or link the `data/sample` folder into your working timestamped storage, and run the morning/evening/night pipeline stages against it as a demonstration.

 ## 📄 License

 This project is licensed under the MIT License.